 3. Obligations and Setoff.
 Upon Non-defaulting Group's exercise of the Underlying Master Agreements Close-Out and the determination of the Settlement Amount under each Underlying Master Agreement, Non-defaulting Group may, without further notice, setoff (including by set-off, offset, combination of accounts, retention, or withholding across or within each or all of the Underlying Master Agreements) any and all sums, amounts, or Obligations Owed by any Non-defaulting Party to any Defaulting Party against any sums, amounts, or Obligations Owed by any Defaulting Party to any Non-defaulting Party.
 The foregoing is in addition to, and not in limitation of, any other right or remedy available to Non-defaulting Group (including, without limitation, any right of setoff, offset, combination of accounts, deduction, counterclaim, retention, or withholding), whether arising under this Agreement or other agreement, including, without limitation, any of the Underlying Master Agreements and with particularity, rights therein with respect to any Enron Affiliate or any Counterparty Affiliate, applicable law, equity, or otherwise.
 For purposes of this Section, "Owed" means, as of any date of determination, any amounts owed or otherwise accrued and payable (regardless of whether such amounts have been or could be invoiced) as of such date.
 If an Obligation is unascertained, Non-defaulting Group may in good faith estimate that Obligation and setoff in respect of the estimate, subject to accounting to Defaulting Group when the Obligation is ascertained.

 4. Settlement.
-Upon Non-defaulting Group's exercise of the Underlying Master Agreements Close-Out, the Settlement Amounts under the Underlying Master Agreements shall be netted and reduced by the exercise of rights to apply Collateral pursuant to all rights granted in this Agreement (as so netted and reduced, the "Final Settlement Amount").
+Upon Non-defaulting Group's exercise of the Underlying Master Agreements Close-Out, the Settlement Amounts under the Underlying Master Agreements shall be netted and reduced pursuant to all rights granted in this Agreement (as so netted and reduced, the "Final Settlement Amount").
 Upon determination of the Final Settlement Amount, Non-defaulting Group shall provide Defaulting Group with a statement showing the calculation of the Final Settlement Amount.
-The Final Settlement Amount shall be payable by the Group from whom such payment is due on the third Business Day after the statement is provided.
-In the event of a dispute as to the Final Settlement Amount payable by a Group, such Group shall, within the time proscribed herein, pay the undisputed amount of the Final Settlement Amount.
+The Final Settlement Amount shall be payable jointly and severally either by the Enron Parties or by the Counterparty Parties, respectively, from whom such payment is due (the “Paying Parties”) on the third Business Day after the statement is provided.
+In the event of a dispute as to the Final Settlement Amount payable by the Paying Parties , such Paying Parties shall, within the time proscribed herein, pay the undisputed amount of the Final Settlement Amount.
 The Parties shall in good faith seek to resolve such disputed amount of the Final Settlement Amount without delay.
 If the Parties are unable to resolve the disputed amount of the Final Settlement Amount within 10 days, the matter shall be submitted to arbitration in accordance with Section 16.
 The Final Settlement Amount shall bear interest at the highest rate provided for in any of the Underlying Master Agreements; provided, such rate shall not exceed the maximum non-usurious interest rate, if any, that at any time or from time to time may be contracted for, taken reserved, charged, or received thereon under any applicable law.
-Nothing in this Section 4 shall be construed to restrict or preclude any Group from realizing on Collateral at any time after the Final Settlement Amount has been calculated, notwithstanding (and without awaiting the outcome of) any dispute as to the Final Settlement Amount payable.